asknitharwal/jstasktheory2/README.md

 // Function to divide two numbers function divideNumbers(a, b) {

-    // Check if the divisor is zero if (b === 0) {
+    if (b === 0) {
         return "Cannot divide by zero!";
     }

-    // Perform the division
     return a / b;
 }